composite/tui-editor-svelte/README.md

 **WIP**

-This is not official wrapper of Toast UI.
+This is not official wrapper of [Toast UI Editor](https://github.com/nhn/tui.editor).

 ## TODO